Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 “The bottom line is that high school grades are powerful tools for gauging students’ readiness for college, regardless of which high school a student attends, while ACT scores are not.”
 (Inside Higher Ed)

-All these articles are mild adaptions of a press release for Allensworth and Clark’s 2020 paper “High School GPAs and ACT Scores as Predictors of College Completion”.
+See also the Washington Post, Science Blog, Fatherly, The Chicago Sun Times, etc. All these articles are adaptions of a press release for Allensworth and Clark’s 2020 paper “High School GPAs and ACT Scores as Predictors of College Completion”.

 I understood these articles as making the following claim: Standardized test scores are nearly useless (at least once you know GPAs), and colleges can eliminate them from admissions with no downside.

 Surprised by this claim, I read the paper.
-I apologize if this is indelicate, but… the paper doesn’t give the slightest shred of evidence that the above claim is true.
+I don’t want to be indelicate, but… the paper doesn’t give the slightest shred of evidence that the above claim is true.
 It’s not that the paper is wrong, exactly, it simply doesn’t address how useful ACT scores are for college admissions.

 So why do we have all these articles that seem to make this claim, you ask?
 That’s an interesting question!
 But first, let’s see what’s actually in the paper.